 Get this when you book through us:

-Champagne on arrival; one free access to the spa (excluding treatments) for up to two people; for stays of five nights, four crèche sessions or two hours' babysitting
+Champagne on arrival; one free neck and back massage an adult, each stay; for stays of five nights, two hours' babysitting

 A total of 300, including 41 suites and 38 villas.